KMKfw/kmk_firmware/docs/en/scanners.md

         ]
 ```

-If your design requires symetrical encoders (e.g. one on each half of a split keyboard), see Multiple Scanners section below for more details.
+If your design requires symmetrical encoders (e.g. one on each half of a split keyboard), see Multiple Scanners section below for more details.

 ## `Scanner` base class